China stocks rout stings world equities, commodities

 Both copper, for which Chinese demand is an important driver, and the broader Thomson Reuters CRB commodities index hit their lowest levels in six years.
 Copper futures fell another 1.4 percent on Monday.

-Oil hit four-month lows after the Chinese stock crash fuelled worries the world's biggest energy consumer may cut back and as more evidence emerged of a global crude supply glut.
+Oil hit four-month lows after the Chinese stock crash fueled worries the world's biggest energy consumer may cut back and as more evidence emerged of a global crude supply glut.

 Brent crude oil settled down $1.15, or 2 percent, at $53.47 a barrel.
 In post-settlement, it fell to as low as $52.90, its lowest since mid-March.